maxsteciuk/OpenRCOnNanoBSD/README.md

 Instructions to set up OpenRC services on NanoBSD

 ## How to build and install GhostBSD-based NanoBSD
 [NanoBSD](https://www.freebsd.org/doc/en_US.ISO8859-1/articles/nanobsd/index.html) is a variant of FreeBSD for embedded systems suitable to run on devices such as Beaglebone, Raspberry PI etc. In my latest experience I was playing with GhostBSD to be run on the Beaglebone board.
 So the below examples will be based on such the setup.
-The NanoBSD tool makes it pretty to build an image with the following command line
+The NanoBSD tool makes it pretty simple to build an image with the following command line

 1. Check out the source tree of FreeBSD system, in this case GhostBSD
 ```